Augustus1110/Wonderful-Weather-Dashboard/README.md

 ### Instructors/Tutors/Collaborators:

-This scheduler was created with help from the following people and resources:
+This project was created with help from the following people and resources:

+Monique Merzoug as my study partner, and the
-UC Berkeley Extension Bootcamp course instructor, Teaching Assistants and Zoom video tutors
+UC Berkeley Extension Bootcamp course instructor, Teaching Assistants and Zoom video tutors who provided guidance and assistance.